brevzin/cpp_proposals/2996_reflection/reflection.md

 * made default/value/zero-initializing a `meta::info` yield a null reflection
 * added addressed splicing, which is implemented but was omitted from the paper
 * added another overload to `reflect_invoke` to support template arguments
+* renamed all the type traits to end in `_type` to avoid name clashes

 Since [@P2996R1], several changes to the overall library API: